MarkMichon1/BitGlitter-Python/README.md

 `output_mode='video'` is where you define how you wish the stream to output, whether as an .mp4 video, or a series of .png images.
 The only two valid arguments are `'image'` and `'video'`.

+`output_name=''` is how you can customize the output name of the file that is created.
+Videos, for instance, will be named 'custom_name.mp4', while images will be named 'custom_name.png - 1', 'custom_name.png - 2', etc, the number being each frame number.
+If left blank, it will use the current date and time of the `write()` function starting as the file name.

 `compression_enabled=True` enables or disables compression of your data, prior to rendering into frames.
 This is enabled by default.